About the School

 The school boasts some of the best research laboratories in the UK, with a further £3 million being spent by the University on upgrading facilities.
 Our research output is prolific, with over 120 ISI cited papers published each year in leading scientific journals.

-The school currently offers eleven undergraduate degrees: nine single honours degrees which cover three main disciplines, Geology, Environmental Geoscience and Geophysics, each with BSc, MSci and year-abroad study options, and two single honours Palaeontology and Evolution degrees as BSc or MSci.
+The school currently offers eight undergraduate degrees: six single honours degrees which cover two main disciplines, Geology and Environmental Geoscience, both with BSc, MSci and year-abroad study options, and two single honours Palaeontology and Evolution degrees as BSc or MSci.

 The aim of all undergraduate programmes is to develop an enthusiasm for the Earth Sciences as a foundation for meeting the scientific challenges of the future through a learning experience informed by our position at the forefront of international research.
 Our students benefit from learning a wide range of scientific and transferable skills that equip them with the confidence to succeed in their chosen professional or academic career.
-The undergraduate student society, Bristol University Geology and Geoscience Society (BUGGS), is run by elected officers, who each year organise student-run fieldtrips, informal staff seminars at a local pub, social events and an annual ball.
+The School has two undergraduate student societies, run by elected student officers.
+Bristol University Geology and Geoscience Society (BUGGS) organises student-run fieldtrips, informal staff seminars at a local pub, social events and an annual ball.
+DinoSoc arranges field trips to sites of palaeontological interest in and around Bristol and occasionally further afield, guest lectures and social events.

-The Earth Sciences Graduate School hosts approximately 120 students from across the world.
-We have a rich and integrated community of students undertaking PhD study.
-Our students are regularly recognised by national and international awards, and the majority go on to research positions at the post-doctoral level.
+The Earth Sciences Graduate School hosts approximately 100 students from around the world.
+We have a rich and integrated community of students undertaking PhD and Masters level study.
+Our students are regularly recognised by national and international awards, and many go on to research positions at the post-doctoral level.

-We offer two taught Masters programmes, an MSc in Palaeobiology, and an MSc in Volcanology.
-We also offer a one year Masters by Research.
+For postgraduate study, we offer PhD, a one year Masters by Research and a taught Masters programme, MSc in Palaeobiology.
 The postgraduate students organise a number of events including an annual cross-faculty scientific poster fair, a seminar series and social events.

-To learn more about the school, please visit Facebook and Twitter (@UOBEarthScience).
+To learn more about the school, please visit Facebook and X (@UOBEarthScience).